Irio/mymoip/README.md

 MoIP transactions in a gem to call your own.

-Provides a implementation of MoIP's transparent checkout.
+The easier way to use Moip's transparent checkout.

 Planning to use with Rails?
 Check [my_moip-rails](https://github.com/Irio/my_moip-rails).